nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 This adds a CCA event held at NUS UTOWN on 20th September 2020, 4pm as shown in the figure below.

 ![act_command](images/act_command.png)

+Note: You can input an activity description with or without spaces.

 ![warning_act](images/warning_act.PNG)